 Beaches and Hot Springs

 If we only look at numbers, then São Miguel has the best selection of beaches, as it has more than 20 beaches!
-Our favorite beaches on São Miguel are Santa Barbara Beach, Água de Alto Beach and Vila Franca Beach.
+Our favourite beaches in São Miguel are Santa Barbara Beach, Água de Alto Beach and Vila Franca Beach.

 If you are looking for a typical summer, white sand beach, then the island of Santa Maria is the location for you.
 One of the best beaches on Santa Maria island is Formosa Beach, as it has golden white and crystal clear and warm waters.